 There are many things which contribute to loneliness and isolation in older people – poor transport, deprived neighbourhoods, fear of crime, lack of community cohesion, lack of care and support, few cultural activities for older people etc. These are wide ranging issues which require a wider ranging response.

-Joining this network of Age Friendly Cities would provide Bristol with a mechanism for improving the quality of life of older people across a comprehensive range of elements which have an impact on the risk of isolation and loneliness.
-Most importantly, it would ensure that there is an explicit commitment to focus attention on the wellbeing of older people.
+Joining this network of Age-friendly Cities provides Bristol with a mechanism for improving the quality of life of older people across a comprehensive range of elements which have an impact on the risk of isolation and loneliness.
+Most importantly, it ensures that there is an explicit commitment to focus attention on the wellbeing of older people.

 This initiative is designed to target all older people in Bristol.
 It is a wide ranging and strategic initiative to provide the political and managerial momentum to address the quality of life issues of older people.
 Action to address loneliness, although not the sole focus of this initiative, will be greatly strengthened by the City’s commitment to become ‘age friendly’.